ve3wmb/OrionWspr/README.md

 Changelog :
+v0.18a - Phase III of Telemetry.
+Minor Telemetry code cleanup and changes to allow use of TM36 temperature sensor.

-v017a - Phase two of Telemetry.
+v0.17a - Phase two of Telemetry.
 This implements the VE3GTC KISS Telemetry scheme, encoding data into the WSPR message Pwr/dBm field.
-It includes Orion State Machine and scheduler changes to enable the transmission of a secondary WSPR message carrying telemetry at hh:02, hh:12, hh:22, hh:32, hh:42 and hh:52. v0.16a - Phase one of Telemetry.
+It includes Orion State Machine and scheduler changes to enable the transmission of a secondary WSPR message carrying telemetry at hh:02, hh:12, hh:22, hh:32, hh:42 and hh:52.

+v0.16a - Phase one of Telemetry.
 This update introduces some Telemetry Data structures and includes the encoding of the 5th and 6th
 Maidenhead Grid Square characters into the PWR/dBm field of the primary WSPR message using a scheme developed by VE3GTC.